explodecomputer/tryx/README.md

 The `tryxanalysis$estimates` show the adjusted effect estimates.
 A plot is generated showing how SNP effects have changed due to candidate trait adjustments in `tryxanalysis$plot`.

 ---

-## To Do

-### Plot

-- categorise traits
-- print SNP names or gene names
-- option to have no names

-### Scan

-- Implement cooks distance as option for finding outliers
-- Implement MR PRESSO as option for finding outliers

-### Scan output

-- calculate significant associations (currently in plot function - should remove from here)

-### Analysis

-- Simulate improvement in multiple testing correction when filtering by outlier associations